 How to view the active lava flow?
 Three ways:

 - By boat.
 NEW UPDATE as of August, 2018: There is no ocean entry of lava so boat trips are pointless.
 In addition, the local harbor near the lava flow was somewhat destroyed.

 - By bike.
-Currently the road ends about 4 miles from the lava flow.
+When lava did flow into the ocean, this was an option.
+Currently the road ends about 4 miles from where the lava used to flow.
 There is an access road now that runs along the coast.
-One takes a bike along the access road and walks about 100 feet for a great view depending on the exact exit into the water.
-This allows you more time at the lava and a vantage point above the lava drop into the ocean.
-If you want to get about 400 feet from the lava, this is the only way.
-The easy way to get a bike is to rent one.
+One took a bike along the access road and used to walk about 100 feet for a great view depending on the exact exit into the water.
+This allowed you more time at the lava and a vantage point above the lava drop into the ocean.
+If you wanted to get about 400 feet from the lava, this was the only way.
+The easy way to get a bike was to rent one.
 Simply drive to the end of highway 130.
 You will see a number of vendors renting bikes for $20.
 This is a great deal.
-A pretty easy bike ride for $20 for an up close view of the lava.
+It was pretty easy bike ride for $20 for an up close view of the lava.
 There are services that offer a hike to the lava break outs upslope.
 I would not recommend a these hikes.
 It is too far.
 One can also get an all inclusive bike tour.
 The cost for a bike tour is about $99.
 See www.Lavalandhawaii.com and www.pokeastick.com.
 NOTE: As of January 1st you can not see actual lave from land!
-The collapse, discussed above, has con-caved the shore line.
-Until a new shelf is formed going out into the ocean enough all you will see is steam from the ocean!
-There are often break outs that can be hiked to from the access road.
-You will need a guide.
-This is what Pokeastick.com does.